 East of England Co-operative Society Limited (registered office: Wherstead Park, Wherstead, Suffolk, IP9 2BJ), and its subsidiaries and affiliates (collectively, the Society) cares about your privacy and is committed to processing your personal information in accordance with fair information practices and applicable data privacy laws.

 This notice explains how the Society handles the personal information of individuals who make an application to be considered for employment (or for an alternative position) with the Society.
 We may amend this notice from time to time, should it become necessary to do so.
-This notice may also be supplemented by other statements as needed to comply with legal requirements and employees’ representation agreements, such as the Employee Privacy statement (applicable to existing employees only) available on the Society’s internal portal site.
+This notice may also be supplemented by other statements as needed to comply with legal requirements and colleagues’ representation agreements, such as the Colleague Privacy statement (applicable once an employment relationship has been entered into) available on the Society’s internal portal site.

 Collection and Use of Personal Information

-We will hold personal information for the legitimate business purpose to assess your suitability for employment with Society and to help us administer your potential employment relationship with the Society.
+We may collect, use and transfer your personal information through electronic and/or paper-based data processing systems for the legitimate business purpose to assess your suitability for employment with Society and to help us administer your potential employment relationship with the Society.
+This may be undertaken in conjunction with third party providers a who provide certain parts of our employment / recruitment services for us and act as a Data Processor.
+We have contracts in place with them and they cannot do anything with your personal information unless we have instructed them to do so.
 This will include information you provide when you apply to us and any additional information provided by you or others in various ways including:

 - Emails, letters and application forms (paper or on-line);